Beatty solutions of almost Golomb functional equations: The defect at the right endpoint

 \subsection{The gap sequence}

-The characterisation $\mathcal{D}=\{n\ge 2:\theta_{n-1}\in[1-c,1/2]\}$ expresses $\mathcal{D}$ as the return-time set of the rotation $\theta\mapsto\frc{\theta+c}$ to the interval $[1-c,1/2]$.
-By the three-distance theorem of S\'os~\cite{Sos} (see Alessandri and Berth\'e~\cite{AlessandriBerthe} for a modern exposition within combinatorics on words), the gaps take at most three values.
+The characterization $\mathcal{D}=\{n\ge 2:\theta_{n-1}\in[1-c,1/2]\}$ expresses $\mathcal{D}$ as the return-time set of the rotation $\theta\mapsto\frc{\theta+c}$ to the interval $[1-c,1/2]$.
+By a standard return-time form of the three-distance theorem~\cite{Sos} (see Alessandri and Berth\'e~\cite{AlessandriBerthe} for a modern exposition within combinatorics on words), the first-return time to the interval takes at most three values.
 The return-time analysis of Proposition~\ref{prop:defect_substitution} below identifies these values as $3$, $4$, and~$7$, and computes the corresponding letter frequencies.

-The letter~$4$ is always preceded and followed by~$3$.
-Every occurrence of $4$ in the gap sequence appears within a block $3,4,3$, verified numerically for $k\le 10^{5}$.

 \begin{proposition} The gap sequence of~$\mathcal{D}$ on the alphabet $\{3,4,7\}$ has letter frequencies

 matching Theorem~\ref{thm:absorption}(b), and the average gap is $2(\sqrt{2}+1)$.
 The gap sequence of~$\mathcal{D}$ is \href{https://oeis.org/A395253}{\texttt{A395253}}. \end{proposition}